edbennett/publishing-analysis/_episodes/07-checking.md

 ~~~
 {: .language-bash}

-Finally, we can re-check that the created environment runs the analysis just as well as the
+Then, we can re-check that the created environment runs the analysis just as well as the
 original:

 ~~~